< Previous | Next >

 1617 John F. Kennedy Blvd., Suite 860

 Surgery (General Surgery)

 A General Surgeon has principal expertise in the diagnosis and care of patients with diseases and disorders affecting the abdomen, digestive tract, endocrine system, breast, skin and blood vessels.
-A General Surgeon is also trained in the care of pediatric and cancer patients and in the treatment of patients who are injured or critically ill.
-Common conditions treated by General Surgeons include hernias, breast tumors, gallstones, appendicitis, pancreatitis, bowel obstructions, colon inflammation and colon cancer.
-Some General Surgeons pursue additional training and specialize in the fields of Trauma Surgery, Transplant Surgery, Surgical Oncology, Pediatric Surgery, Vascular Surgery and others.
+A General Surgeon is also trained in the treatment of patients who are injured or critically ill, and in the care of pediatric and cancer patients.
+General Surgeons are skilled in the use of minimally invasive techniques and endoscopies.
+Common conditions treated by General Surgeons include hernias, gallstones, appendicitis, breast tumors, thyroid disorders, pancreatitis, bowel obstructions, colon inflammation, and colon cancer.
+Some General Surgeons pursue additional training and specialize in the fields of Pediatric Surgery, Surgical Oncology, Vascular Surgery, Trauma Surgery, Hospice and Palliative Medicine, Transplant Surgery, and others.

 Specialty training required prior to Board Certification: Five years

 In addition to a general certificate in Surgery (General Surgery), the American Board of Surgery issues a general certificate in the following area of Surgery.